-Digital Media and Society, a specialisation within the Master Programme in Social Sciences, offers students the advanced tools to understand and analyse how contemporary media are shaping – and being shaped by – the economy, politics, culture and organisations in society.
-The programme at Uppsala University prepares students to work as media/internet researchers or media professionals.
+Digital Media and Society, a specialisation within the Master Programme in Social Sciences, offers students the advanced tools to understand and analyse how media are shaping – and being shaped by – culture, education, politics and economy, and how they interact with every day, professional and social life.
+This Master’s programme at Uppsala University prepares you to work as communication and digital media professionals and researchers.

 Why this programme?